Wood

 There are three basic types of wood flooring—solid hardwood, engineered hardwood and plastic laminate (acrylic).
-Each floor certainly has its pros and cons with people making choices based on price, location of installation, method of installation, and personal preference.
+Each floor certainly has its pros and cons and people make their choices based on price, location of installation, method of installation, and personal preference.

 When you begin looking for the right floor for a specific room or your entire home you may be surprised by the wide array of choices.
 First, there are numerous brands of hardwood and laminate flooring and then various styles offered under each brand.
 This article is focused on making your selection a bit easier by considering the advantages and disadvantages of solid hardwood, engineered hardwood and plastic laminate.